Building Memorable Rivals

 Actions

 Multiattack.
 The knight makes two Greatsword attacks.
-It may replace one attack with a use of its Command the Attack.
+It may replace one attack with a use of its Stay in Formation.

 Greatsword.
 Melee Weapon Attack: +6 to hit, reach 5ft., one target.
 Hit 11 (2d6 + 4) slashing damage.
-If the attack hits and there is another hostile target within 5 ft then that target also takes 4 slashing damage.
+If the attack misses, the target still takes 4 slashing damage.

-Command the Attack (Recharge 5-6).
+Stay in Formation (Recharge 5-6).
 The knight issues a command to all allied creatures within 30 feet.
-Creatures who can see or hear the knight can use their reaction to make a single weapon attack with advantage.
+Creatures who can see or hear the knight can use their reaction to move up to half their speed without provoking opportunity attacks.

 Summon your own Knight